By Katelyn Millinor, LPC | Behavioral Health Quality Manager

-Did you know that suicide is the second leading cause of death for individuals aged 10-24?
+Did you know suicide is the second leading cause of death for individuals ages 10-24?
 Youth suicide statistics cannot be ignored as they have greatly increased over the last decade.
 Ten teenagers out of 100,000 decide to commit suicide.
-Females attempt suicide at a rate of nearly 3x that of males.
-However, males died by suicide at a rate of nearly 3x that of females.
+Females attempt suicide at a rate of nearly 3-times that of males.
+However, males die by suicide at a rate of nearly 3-times that of females.
 Suicide prevention is a critical health topic for young people in the U.S.

 Adverse Childhood Experiences (also known as ACES) can include neglect, abuse, experiencing violence, substance abuse, divorce, incarceration of a family member, or poverty.
-Experiencing ACES has been shown to negatively affect one’s health and mental health over time and can occur across generations.
-This is particularly troublesome for youth who have had limited access to health care or mental health care.
+Experiencing ACES has been shown to negatively affect physical and mental health over time and can occur across generations.
+This is particularly troublesome for youth who have had limited access to healthcare.
 Youth who have one or more ACES are at higher risk for suicide.
-Populations are at a higher risk of experiencing ACES include minority groups, low socio-economic groups, and LGBT groups.
+Populations at a higher risk of experiencing ACES include minority groups, low socio-economic groups, and LGBT groups.
 Native American and Alaskan Indians have the highest rates of suicide by ethnic group.

 What are the warning signs?

-It is not always possible to notice the warning signs in an those thinking about suicide.
-Some common signs to look out for include:
+It is not always possible to recognize the warning signs in those thinking about suicide.
+Some common signs to watch for include:

 - Talking or writing about death